manmitha-p/Leveraging-Sales-Analysis-and-Predictive-Modeling-/README.md

-# Leveraging Sales Analysis and Predictive Modeling : Unveiling Insights for Enhanced Online Retail Performance
+# US Shopping Sales Forecasting : Unveiling Insights for Enhanced Online Retail Performance

 # Introduction
 In today's digital age, online shopping has become increasingly popular, attracting a massive portion of the population with internet access.
 As a result, large retailers are constantly seeking innovative strategies to maximize their profits in this evolving landscape.
 One powerful technique employed by these retailers is sales analysis, which involves delving into customer purchasing behaviors and patterns.
 By understanding these patterns, retailers can gain valuable insights that enable them to make informed decisions and enhance their sales performance.